Debug School

 Expected Output: following example creates ArrayList a capacity elements.
 4 elements added ArrayList ArrayList trimmed accordingly.

-# Define a regex pattern to match words of length 2 to 4
+# Define the regular expression pattern to match words of length 2 to 4

 Enter fullscreen mode Exit fullscreen mode